diamondtelagathoti/InternshipProjects/Development_of_JIRA_REST_Client/README.md

 	sudo apt-get install python3-pandas
 	```

-For more information on installing dependencies, refer the link:[JIRA Installation](https://jira.readthedocs.io/en/master/installation.html)
+For more information on installing dependencies, refer the link: [JIRA Installation](https://jira.readthedocs.io/en/master/installation.html)

 * To check whether JIRA is installed successfully or not:
 Open the terminal: